puppetlabs-toy-chest/puppetlabs-aws/examples/unit-testing/README.md

 # Unit Testing AWS Infrastucture

-This example demonstrates using the standard Puppet testing tools to test code using the AWS module.
+This example demonstrates using the standard Puppet testing tools to test code in the AWS module.

 ## What